junsulee75/jsdocp/static/markdown/Db2/ps_hadr_java.md

 ```

-01-1 CLIENT REROUTE across HADR clusters when using WLB
+01-1 CLIENT REROUTE across HADR clusters using WLB and "alternateGroupServerName" property
 -------

 So far, with regard to down situation on any member, we observed connection reroute works perfectly within the primary pureScale cluster with just only one jcc property `enableSysplexWLB=true` enabling WLB.